 S. No. Criteria for Assessment Marks Remarks 1.
 Regular Participation in 05 PCP Classes 3 The five boxes under Formative 2.
 Activities Performed in 05 PCP Classes 3 Assessment in 3.
 Practical record maintained in 05 PCP Classes 3 the award list will be filled up based 4.
-Use of practical instruments/equipment 3 on these 05 criteria.
-5. Participation with Peer-Group and Tutor 3 mese os criteria.
+Use of practical instruments/equipment 3 on 5.
+Participation with Peer-Group and Tutor 3 these 05 criteria.
 Total 15